helium18/nixfiles/README.md

-# awesomewm + nix dotfiles
+# my nixos dotfiles

-currently a wip,
+currently a WIP, hopefully would be usable soon